vStrek01/ai-binance-bot-v3/README.md

 - Mainnet live mode remains gated behind confirmations and should only be used by operators who fully understand the stack.

 ## Common Workflows

+### One-click scalper scripts (HYPER_AGGRESSIVE)
+PowerShell launchers live in the repo root and default to Binance testnet plus the `HYPER_AGGRESSIVE` scalper preset:

+- `run_scalper_backtest.ps1` – activates `.venv` (if present) and replays BTCUSDT 1m data via `python -m bot.runner backtest --engine core ...` using `config_scalping_demo.yaml`.
+- `run_scalper_demo.ps1` – same setup but starts `python -m bot.runner demo-live` so you can observe the bot on the Futures testnet.
+- `run_dashboard.ps1` – boots the FastAPI/uvicorn API dashboard at `127.0.0.1:8000` for monitoring signals, equity, and events.
+- `run_all.ps1` – opens a new PowerShell window for `run_scalper_demo.ps1` and launches the dashboard in the current window for a full monitoring stack with one double-click.
+- `run_tests_then_all.ps1` – activates the venv, runs `python -m pytest`, reports pass/fail, then launches the demo scalper + dashboard even if tests failed.

+All four scripts export `SCALPING_PRESET=HYPER_AGGRESSIVE`, set `BOT_CONFIG_PATH=config_scalping_demo.yaml` if unset, and respect the repo’s existing risk protections (SL/TP/leverage) without any extra tuning.

 ### Run a baseline backtest
 - Env vars: none required.